Diageo: Head office

 Diageo's initial head office facility was in Henrietta Place, in the Marylebone district of the City of Westminster in London.
-In 2009, Diageo announced that it was closing the Henrietta Place facility as part of a cost reduction programme and moved its employees to Park Royal, London Borough of Brent, on the site of a former Guinness brewery, which had closed five years earlier.
-In 2022, the company relocated to its current offices at Great Marlborough Street, London.
+In 2009, Diageo closed the Henrietta Place facility to reduce costs, and moved its employees to Park Royal, London Borough of Brent, on the site of a former Guinness brewery which had closed five years earlier.
+In 2022, the company relocated to Great Marlborough Street, London.